StateVoicesNational/Spoke/README.md

 Spoke was created by Saikat Chakrabarti and Sheena Pakanati, and is now maintained by MoveOn.org.

-The latest version is [1.2.0](https://github.com/MoveOnOrg/Spoke/tree/v1.2) (see [release notes](https://github.com/MoveOnOrg/Spoke/blob/master/docs/RELEASE_NOTES.md#v12)) which we recommend for production use, while our `master` branch is where features still in development and testing will be available.
+The latest version is [1.2.0](https://github.com/MoveOnOrg/Spoke/tree/v1.2) (see [release notes](https://github.com/MoveOnOrg/Spoke/blob/main/docs/RELEASE_NOTES.md#v12)) which we recommend for production use, while our `main` branch is where features still in development and testing will be available.

 ## Note